Pajaro's Floods: A Living Archive

 Development and Implementation

-I coordinated a multi-disciplinary team, including a creative agency (technologist and UI designer) in London, an illustrator, and additional team members in California, while based in Europe myself, to bring the project from concept to production.
-I wrote briefs, led design reviews, finalized Figma files for development, and navigated technical and cultural challenges to ensure accessibility, cohesion, and resonance with the target community.
-Key challenges included:
+I coordinated a multi-disciplinary team, including a creative agency in London, an illustrator and collaborators in California, while based in Europe myself, to bring the project from concept to production.
+I wrote briefs, led design reviews, finalized Figma files for development, and navigated technical and cultural challenges including:

-• Managing cross-disciplinary collaboration (design, development, illustration, sound, translation), using Trello for internal coordination and Notion to track the development workflow.
+• Managed cross-disciplinary collaboration across design, development, illustration, sound, and translation using Trello and Notion.

-• Aligning different working styles, balancing my agile software experience with the creative tech/graphic design agency’s approach, and negotiating with external developers to deliver a prototype ahead of full-scale rollout.
+• Aligning different working styles, balancing an agile approach with the creative agency’s waterfall approach, and negotiating with external developers to deliver a prototype ahead of full-scale rollout.

-• Exploring novel ways of synthesizing and presenting layered information e.g. developing the environmental section’s introductory map using Terra Carta’s soil framework
+• Created novel ways of synthesizing and presenting layered information e.g. developing the environmental section’s introductory map using Terra Carta’s soil framework

 Testing and Iteration